McDonald tells Taoiseach to ‘bring it on’ and call early general election

 Fianna Fail’s Billy Kelleher also looks well placed to take a seat.

-The Midlands-North-West constituency could also see the first count conclude late on Monday night, as officials grapple with what is set to be a marathon process of whittling down the 27 candidates vying for five seats.
+The Midlands-North-West constituency also saw the first count conclude late on Monday night, as officials grappled with what is set to be a marathon process of whittling down the 27 candidates vying for five seats.

+Independent incumbent MEP Luke “Ming” Flanagan emerged as the frontrunner after topping the poll.

+Mr Flanagan was followed by Fianna Fail candidate Barry Cowen and Fine Gael candidates Nina Carberry, the former star jockey, and incumbent Maria Walsh.Former RTE correspondent Ciaran Mullooly was in fifth place while ex-Northern Ireland MP Michelle Gildernew of Sinn Fein was in sixth.

 The third election last Friday saw voters in Limerick given the opportunity to select what will be Ireland’s first directly elected mayor.

 Counting in the Limerick mayoral contest began on Monday, with independent candidate John Moran topping the poll.
-He remained out in front after six counts.
+He remained out in front after seven counts, with the eighth count set to be the last of the night at the Limerick Racecourse centre.